swegener-rtp/specification/source/vee/base-libraries.rst

 GEISA does not specify which virtual runtime to use for the managed-code memory-safe languages.

-For Java |reg|, a GEISA-compliant VEE MUST include support for the following class libraries:
+For Java |reg|, a GEISA conformant VEE MUST include support for the following class libraries:

  * java.io